C2DH/ranketwo/pages/define-dsc-skilltraining.md

 15.00 - 15.20
 ### Source transformation: from analogue to digital (text, images and 3D objects)

-Lecture by Andy O’Dwyer – Reflection on the life cycle from creation to presentation and transformation by exploring the materiality of three data types: text, images and 3D objects (TURN TITLE INTO LINK TO PDF)
+Lecture by Andy O’Dwyer – Reflection on the life cycle from creation to presentation and transformation by exploring the materiality of three data types: text, images and 3D objects (TURN TITLE INTO LINK TO PDF POWER POINT ANDY O'DWYER)

 15.20 - 15.40
 Coffee/tea break